By Ruth Doherty

 At 74 acres, and still in the Fleishhacker family, the property with its multiple homes and supporting buildings has come to market for the first time – 110 years after it was built.

 The home was a collaboration between Mortimer Fleishhacker, Sr. and architect Charles Sumner Greene of the famous architectural firm of Greene and Greene.
-The property grew over the years to include seven homes, extensive gardens, woodlands, and a Roman-style pool that is the size of a football field.
+The property grew over the years to include seven homes, extensive gardens, woodlands, and a Roman-style pool idea that is the size of a football field.

 See: Backyard ideas – decor inspiration for outdoor spaces